juandguerrero/megaline-revenue-analysis/README.md

 # Megaline Revenue Analysis

 ## Business Context
-Megaline offers two prepaid plans: Surf and Ultimate.
+Megaline is a telecommunications operator that offers two prepaid plans: Surf and Ultimate.
 The marketing department wants to determine which plan generates higher average revenue in order to optimize advertising budget allocation.

 ## Objective